SixArm/rust-101/topics/tooling/rustup-command-line-tool.md

 # rustup command-line tool

-In Rust, `rustup` is a command-line tool that is used to manage the installation and configuration of Rust toolchains.
+In Rust, `rustup` is a command-line tool that manages the installation and configuration of Rust toolchains.
 A Rust toolchain is a set of tools and libraries that are used to compile and run Rust programs.

-`rustup` is used to install and update Rust toolchains, including the Rust compiler and associated tools such as `cargo`.
+`rustup` installs and updates Rust toolchains, including the Rust compiler and associated tools such as `cargo`.
 It also allows for the management of multiple toolchains and makes it easy to switch between them.

 Some of the commonly used rustup commands include: